Joseph M. Acaba: Expedition 31/32

 On May 15, 2012, Acaba was one of three crew members launching from Kazakhstan aboard the Soyuz TMA-04M spacecraft to the International Space Station.
 He and his fellow crew members, Gennady Padalka and Sergei Revin, arrived and docked with the space station two days after launch, on May 17 at 4:36 UTC.
-Acaba, along with Padalka and Revin, returned to Earth on September 17, 2012, after nearly 125 days in space.
+Acaba, Padalka, and Revin returned to Earth on September 17, 2012, after nearly 125 days in space.

 Between space missions

 Acaba served as the Branch Chief of the International Space Station Operations branch.
 The office is responsible for mission preparation and on-orbit support of space station crews.

-Until being selected as flight engineer for Expedition 54\Expedition 55 Acaba served as Director of Operations Russia in Star City supporting crew training in Soyuz and Russian Segment systems.
+Until being selected as a flight engineer for Expedition 54\Expedition 55 Acaba served as Director of Operations Russia in Star City supporting crew training in Soyuz and Russian Segment systems.

 In September 2019 Acaba served as cavenaut in ESA CAVES training (between Italy and Slovenia) spending six nights underground simulating a mission exploring another planet.